Our framework

 Why it matters

 If people can't follow you, the most important truth in the world won't land.
-Clarity isn't about dumbing things down — it's about making sure your one clear message reaches every seat in the room.
+Clarity isn't about dumbing things down.
+It's about making sure your one clear message reaches every seat in the room.

 Your score bands